sanskarsharma100/InventoryApp/README.md

 # InventoryApp

-An app that uses SQLite database to store the products.
+An app that uses room persistence library to store the products.

-# Topics covered

-SQLite,cursors,content providers,loaders and other basic concepts.